GabrielJOliveira95/Rick-And-Morty/README.md

 # Rick-And-Morty
-# This is an DataBook of Rick And Morty animated series.
-You will can see informations like: characters, localizations and episodies, etc.
+# This is a Rick And Morty animated series DataBook.
+# You will can see informations like: characters, localizations and episodies, etc.

 ##
 ![main](https://github.com/GabrielJOliveira95/Rick-And-Morty/blob/master/main.gif)